The Best Myanmar Itinerary In 2 Weeks

 Some great accommodation choices in Mandalay are:

-During you stay in Mandalay, you will again be seeing a lot of beautiful temples and shrines.
+During your stay in Mandalay, you will again see a lot of beautiful temples and shrines.

 There are many great tours to see all of Mandalay has to offer.
 Book the best Mandalay tours here.